nypl-spacetime/ocr-scripts/README.md

 ## Training data

-The [`models`](models) directory contains models trianed on manually transcribed text segments from our City Directory collections.
+The [`models`](models) directory contains models trained on manually transcribed text segments from our City Directory collections.
 See the [See also](#see-also) section on how to train OCRopus.

 ## Installation